jether2011/donusbank/README.md

 1. Add a cache using REDIS
 2. Improve second-level cache
 3. Improve component tests and other need tests to improve the coverage
+4. To improve audit can we use Envers